ClareMSYanGit/Interop-TestSuites/FileSyncandWOPI/Docs/FssWopiTestSuiteDeploymentGuide.md

 The test suite has the following four SHOULD/MAY configuration files that are specific to all supported versions of the SUT.
-Each SHOULD/MAY requirement has an associated parameter with a value of either “true” or “false”, corresponding to the server version that they support.
+Each SHOULD/MAY requirement has an associated parameter with a value of either “true” or “false”, corresponding to the server version that is supported.
 The value of “true” means that the requirement must be validated, whereas “false” means that the requirement must not be validated.